saichhor/Smart-Charging/README.md

 ## 25.07.2022
 - We updated the project into our Clion folder.
-To run the Java-Version there you have to go into the terminal and download the "xhr2"-package with "npm install xhr2" now you have to go into the Java-version folder with "cd communicationWithServerJAVAVersion".
+To run the Java-Version there you have to go into the terminal and download the "xhr2"-package with "npm install xhr2" now you have to go into the Java-version folder with "cd communicationWith_Mini_Server".
   <br> --> now you can run it with "node httpsRequest.js".
 - We started to implement the BMW CarData into our program to see if we can load the data from a test vehicle from BMW.